 Let's also mention how insanely scripted the path you take is in some of these scenes.
 In the last one in Assassin's Creed 3, you have to run through a burning and collapsing ship, and there's only one path the game will let you take, but it *doesn't force you to take that path* or give you any indication of what it is.
 If you step in the wrong spot, your Assassin will either get stuck on thin air or be stunned by a scripted explosion that you couldn't have seen coming.
 The result is trial and error gameplay and each time you fail you lose an entire minute or two of progress.

 Trial and error

 The guards' AI is inscrutable.
 It often seems inconsistent whether a spot counts as in their view, or whether they'll investigate when you're in view and duck into a bush (yes, sometimes that works), or how long it takes their suspicion meter to start draining.
-All too often, it comes down to hiding in a bush for twenty seconds watching the guard teeter on indecision about whether to check the bush, and it seems like there's nothing you can do about it.
+Often, it comes down to hiding in a bush for twenty seconds watching the guard teeter on indecision about whether to check the bush, and it seems like there's nothing you can do about it.

 The guards don't have ears, and don't even raise an alarm when they see a dead body.

 And yet, these sequences are incredibly hard sometimes.
 They put you in situations with so many guards that you absolutely depend on their inconsistent blindness and stupidity.
 They also usually fail you instantly if you're caught, which is frustrating because of how easy combat is in this game (you know you could easily fight off all the guards if the game would let you try).
 For several games of the series (most of the Ezio ones), the only way they could find to create difficulty was instant loss on detection.
 And most generally, the problem is that the game's movement mechanics just don't seem designed for stealth.
 In the first game stealth played a much smaller role and was never (in my memory) an instant loss condition.

 The story also goes to shit after the first couple games.